 If you want to make progress then you need to exploit the potential benefit of the entire rep. That means lowering the weight under control, probably for a count of three or four if adding muscle size is your aim.
 If you just let the weights drop down then you’re missing out.
 Using a slow eccentric (lowering) speed is also a great way of maximising the benefit of the load when you don’t have particularly heavy weights.

-Six best back dumbbell exercises
+The six best dumbbell back exercises

-Best for adding size and strength: Bent-over dumbbell row
+Best for: adding size and strength

 Why: This classic row exercise will build great all-round back size and strength.